suibian519/Project6/ReadMe.txt

 Main:
-©À©¤©¤©¤bin			// A bin folder
+â”œâ”€â”€â”€bin			// A bin folder
-©À©¤©¤©¤models		// Contains Mongoose data schema
+â”œâ”€â”€â”€models		// Contains Mongoose data schema
-©À©¤©¤©¤node_modules	// Npm package manager installs node.js modules(such as express, mongoose) here
+â”œâ”€â”€â”€node_modules	// Npm package manager installs node.js modules(such as express, mongoose) here
-©À©¤©¤©¤public		// A folder contains front end webpages ©À©¤©¤©¤routes		// Node routes folder, not in use currently ©À©¤©¤©¤views		// Result output folder.
-Can do data visualization task here in the future ©¦
-©À©¤©¤©¤main.js		// Main app js file
-©¸©¤©¤©¤package.json	// Contains important info about the current modules version.
+â”œâ”€â”€â”€public		// A folder contains front end webpages â”œâ”€â”€â”€routes		// Node routes folder, not in use currently â”œâ”€â”€â”€views		// Result output folder.
+Can do data visualization task here in the future â”‚ â”œâ”€â”€â”€main.js		// Main app js file â””â”€â”€â”€package.json	// Contains important info about the current modules version.
 			// Use npm to install/update modules according to this file.